Marketing to the “ME” generation

 Marketers targeting "ME" buyers need to invest in optimized search engine marketing, responsive websites and download on demand assets.
 To better reach and engage with the ME target audience, well-crafted AdWords campaigns can get your brand to the top of the page and top of mind.

 Search engine success relies on a constant supply of fresh quality content.
 Google algorithms are setup to ensure companies with the most quality, relevant and recent content show up first.

 They don't want to read your long copy.

 As the first native digital generation, millennials are used to quick-read headlines and a maximum of 140 characters.
 So, please, be brief.
 Break up long copy with devices that work to keep attention — graphs, infographic, video — anything but a long, imageless text heavy white paper.
 Electrical engineers of all ages like circuit diagrams, computer programmers feel comfortable looking at flow charts and systems analysts use structured diagrams.
 Learn the visual preferences of your target audience and incorporate use of these symbols and artwork in marketing pieces.

 Videos are a great replacement for that block of text!
 According to a report published by Forrester, including video in an email leads to a whopping 200-300% increase in click-through rate.
 Unbounce reports that including video on a landing page can increase conversion by 80%.

 Putting it all together

-Despite the millennial generation being a single entity, the individuals that make it are incredibly diverse, so don’t take these three tips as be-all end-all advice.
-Just remember: rock your online content marketing, be accessible, keep it short and you’ll win over those cold, entitled millennial hearts (we kid).
+While the millennial generation is a single entity, the MEs are incredibly diverse in their preferences, so don’t take these three tips as be-all end-all advice.
+Just remember: rock your online content marketing, be technically accurate, accessible, keep it short and you’ll win over those hard to reach millennial hearts (we kid).